 11. Blue Buffalo Basics Limited Ingredient Grain-Free Dry Dog Food

-Buyer’s Guide: Selecting the Best German Shorthaired Pointer Food
+Buyer’s Guide: Selecting the Best Dog Food for German Shorthaired Pointers

 With a dog as energetic and lively as the German Shorthaired Pointer, you’ll want to be very particular about the food you choose.
 Whether you pick one of the options we’ve reviewed above or decide to continue searching, there are a handful of things you’ll want to focus on to provide your pooch with everything they need nutritionally.

 Protein Content & Source